 b.
 1947, East Orange, New Jersey; d.
-2013, Falls Village, Connecticut
+2013, Hartford, Connecticut

 Sarah Charlesworth was born in 1947 in East Orange, New Jersey.
 In 1969 she received a BA from Barnard College, New York, where she studied with the Conceptual artist Douglas Huebler.
 Her own turn to Conceptualism was influenced by the text-free publication Xeroxbook (1968) by Robert Barry, Huebler, Joseph Kosuth, and Lawrence Weiner, which she saw when it was exhibited in 1969.
 Charlesworth’s undergraduate thesis project, also a Conceptual artwork devoid of text, was a 50-print study of the Solomon R. Guggenheim Museum.
 After graduating, she worked as a freelance photographer and briefly studied under Lisette Model at the New School for Social Research in New York.